Review – Broken Sword: The Shadow of the Templars – The Director’s Cut

 No More Heroes came out a little more than a year ago, but I’m reviewing it now since the current economy is helping me appreciate older games I already have lying around my room.
 I remember playing it soon after it came out and thought it was fun at the time.
 Once I beat single player story mode though I essentially lost interest in ever picking it back up because that was all there is to it.

 Not that there’s anything wrong with a game simply having a twenty or so hour long single player mode, but once you beat it you’re through.
-There’s no way to select levels afterward and replay your favorite parts, so you simply have to make the whole twenty hour investment all over again in order to get the full experience. → You reading at me?
+There’s no way to select levels afterward and replay your favorite parts, so you simply have to make the whole twenty hour investment all over again in order to get the full experience.
+Fortunately for me it’s a year later and I don’t mind replaying it from the beginning.

 Review – Tales of Symphonia: Dawn of the New World